Rutvikak/AllStateClaimPrediction/README.md

 - Using a training dataset, create a model to predict vehicle claim payments by providing information about damaged vehicles.

 ### Solution:
-- Linear regression is used for creating the model to understand the relationship between independent and dependent features.

-### Steps:
+- The appropriate model type for predicting claim payments on the basis of characteristics of demaged vehicles is Linear regression.

+### Steps for creating models:
-- Check NULL and duplicate values
+- Check and remove NULL and duplicate values.
+- Creation of dummy features for categorical features.
 -